 Four characteristics of a well-designed company logo

-- Unique and Memorable: A powerful logo usually has a unique element worked into the design that is specific to what your business does, which increases the memorability of your logo for your customers.
+- Unique and memorable: A powerful logo typically features a distinctive element worked into the design that is specific to what your business does, increasing your logo’s memorability for your customers.

 - Timeless: Great logos withstand the test of time and endure throughout the years.
-Avoid trends/fads in design, color themes and font treatments.
+Avoid trends or design fads in colors, themes, and font treatments.

-- Appropriate: Color schemes, font choices and design style should match your business objectives and be brand-appropriate.
+- Appropriate: Color schemes, font choices, and design style should match your business objectives and be brand-appropriate.
 Think your logo’s font doesn’t matter?
-Read more about choosing the perfect font (spoiler alert: comic sans isn’t it).
+Here’s how to select the perfect font (spoiler alert: comic sans isn’t it).

 Logo design in the real world

-Don’t be afraid to look at what your competitors are doing so you can stand out.
-And don’t be afraid to change your logo either.
-Brands endure because they meet the on-going needs of their existing customers.
+You also shouldn’t be afraid to change your logo either.
+Brands endure because they meet the ongoing needs of their existing customers.
 Nowhere is this so true as in the technology industry.
 Check out the evolution of the logos for eight iconic tech brands.

-In the end, make sure the logo speaks to you and your audience, and is consistent with your brand objectives.
+In the end, make sure your logo speaks to your target audience and is consistent with your brand objectives.

 Still not sure how these characteristics translate to the real world?